WebDevWes/Employee-Tracker/README.md

 ![Screenshot](/assets/employee_tracker.gif)

-Installation Instructions: NodeJS is required, to run the application you must first install all neccessary node modules using command "npm install"
+Installation Instructions: NodeJS is required, to run the application you must first install all neccessary node modules using command "npm install".
+Before using, the database must be created using the provided schema.
+Seeds are recommended to provide the structure to go by but is not required.

 How to use: When application is launched you will be provided with a list of actions you can take, Viewing current employees/departments/roles, add/remove employees/departments/roles, and updating employee's role.